0xfaded/pislam/README.md

 ![Stage Execution Time](doc/stage_times.png?raw=true "Stage Execution Time")

-The images were first scaled up to VGA format, and then blurred using a 5x5 kernel.
+Images are first scaled up to VGA format, and then blurred using a 5x5 kernel.
 The pyramids were then computed and used as input to the test program.

 Further, other tests (not included in this release) have shown that feature matching